isaacnmm/pestpolicy-hugo2XX/content/posts/spring-green-vs-trugreen/index.md

 ###  Q2: Are the products used by Spring Green and TruGreen safe for pets and children?

 A2: Both companies utilize products that are generally considered safe for pets and children once they have dried.
 This is a standard practice in the industry.
 It's always advisable to keep pets and children off the treated area until the product is completely dry, which usually takes a few hours.
-Always ask your technician for specific re
-- entry times for the products applied to your lawn.
+Always ask your technician for specific re-entry times for the products applied to your lawn.

 ###  Q3: How long does it typically take to see noticeable improvements in my lawn?

 A3: The timeline for results varies based on your lawn's current condition, the specific treatments applied, and environmental factors like weather.
 For basic fertilization and weed control, you might start seeing a greener lawn and fewer weeds within a few weeks.
-However, significant, long
-- term improvements in lawn health and density typically become evident after a full season of consistent treatments (usually 4
+However, significant, long-term improvements in lawn health and density typically become evident after a full season of consistent treatments (usually 4-6 months).
-- 6 months).

 ###  Q4: Do I need to be home when the technicians visit my property?